What is the Form W-2?

 Box 20: Is the legal name of the local, city or other state tax being reported in box 19.

-All of the information on your Form W-2 helps determine whether you owe more taxes or whether you receive a tax refund.
+All of the information on your Form W-2 helps determine whether you owe more taxes or whether you receive a tax refund when filing your taxes.

-If you find that you regularly owe a large amount in April, you may want to adjust your withholdings.
+If you find that you regularly have a big tax bill in April, you may want to adjust your tax withholdings.
 This is done using Form W-4.

-You probably filled out a W-4 on your first day at work.
+You probably filled out a Form W-4 on your first day at work.
 Talk to your human resources department about lowering your number of exemptions or adding an elective withholding.
+You can also use the TaxAct W-4 Calculator to see how changes to your withholding allowances affect your refund and paycheck.

 Make sure your dependents are entered accurately.